-Buying a foreclosure also requires going through a slightly different process than you would be purchasing a home from the average homeowner.
-There are certainly pros and cons to buying a foreclosure.
+Buying a foreclosure also requires going through a slightly different process than a traditional home purchase.
+There are certainly pros and cons to buying a foreclosed property.

 In the end, buying a foreclosed home can be very rewarding, but only in specific circumstances.